perseids-project/citefusioncoll/src/main/webapp/README.md

 The CITE Collection Service requests are submitted to the URL  `SERVICEINSTALLAION/api`.
 This servlet supports two optional parameters to the `api` URL that are not part of the specification, and allow you to override default settings:

 - `withXslt`:  use this to supply the name of an xslt file in the `xslt` directory.
 To specify that you want a pure XML reply with no transformation, set `withXslt` = `none`.
 - `config`:  use this to supply the name of a capabilities file in the `config` directory.
+You can maintain multiple configuration files to present multiple virtual collection services.
+The configuration file is read afresh with every request, so if you modify an existing file, or add a new configuration file, the new configuration is immediately available without restarting the servlet.